-Finding out your child is transgender, non-binary or questioning their gender can come as a shock – initial feelings of confusion, fear about their future, sadness or doubt are all completely normal.
-I invite you to check out these useful resources for parents/caregivers of trans / non-binary youth as you find your footing and gain the knowledge you need to best support your child moving forward.
+Finding out your child is transgender, non-binary or questioning their gender can come as a surprise to some parents – initial feelings of confusion, fears about your child’s future, sadness or doubts are all common responses I hear from caregivers when I begin to work with them.
+I invite you to read on to learn about ways to help you find your footing, work through strong emotions and gain the knowledge you need to best support your child moving forward.

-If desired, I am also happy to refer you or your youth to qualified trans therapists in Toronto, trans social / drop-in programs and trans-positive GPs.
+**If desired, I am also happy to refer you or your youth to qualified trans / non-binary / QTBIPOC therapists in Toronto, trans social / drop-in programs and trans-positive GPs.**

 1. Impacts of strong parental support for trans youth: A report prepared for the Children’s Aid Society of Toronto and Delisle Youth Services” (2012), TransPULSE.http://transpulseproject.ca/wp-content/uploads/2012/10/Impacts-of-Strong-Parental-Support-for-Trans-Youth-vFINAL.pdf

 Other TransPULSE (2012) reports and materials available at www.transpulseproject.ca

 2. Ryan, C., Russell, S. T., Huebner, D., Diaz, R., and Sanchez, J. (2010).
 Family acceptance in adolescence and the health of LGBT young adults.
 Journal of Child and Adolescent Psychiatric Nursing, 23(4), 205-213.

 USEFUL RESOURCES FOR PARENTS/CAREGIVERS OF TRANS YOUTH/ YOUNG ADULTS

 1. Ygender Trans 101 Gender Diversity Crash Course